Natalia Szlarb, MD, PhD

 Q10 is FDA approved and there are some papers showing that it has a positive effect on eggs quality, so I would say yes.

 The fact that you had blastocysts is already a very good sign.
-I would like you to come to IVF Spain so we could see your ovarian reserve and your antral follicle count.
+I would like to see your ovarian reserve and your antral follicle count.
 Please send us your protocols and pictures of embryos that you had when you did cycles at your clinic at home.
 If you’re able to develop blastocysts, we’d need to measure their quality – if it was at least a B, we will be more than happy to do one more IVF cycle with genetic testing.
 If their quality is C or lower, the best option would be to go with egg donation.

 I do.
 I’ve performed more than a few egg donation cycles and I’ve seen miscarriages from genetically abnormal embryos of egg donors.
 It’s not something done routinely, but we do recommend it and I personally believe in the future it will become a standard procedure.

 We have to be aware that after so many cycles the endometrium in the womb is not receptive to the embryo.
 We would recommend a uterus lining biopsy to see if you need five or more days for the implantation window.
 We have offices all over the UK that perform this type of biopsy for us.
 If you’d like us to design a cycle for you, drop an email to firstname.lastname@example.org and I’ll be more than happy to put one together so you know when the biopsy needs to be taken.

 We have patients that fly from Spain to Australia after a transfer.
 What you should avoid, however, is hard work, baths, swimming – no underwater activities, basically, just showers.
 Also avoid standing for long periods of time, cycling and sexual intercourse.
 These are the things you should avoid.
 Flying, however, is safe – a lot of our patients fly home the same day as the transfer.